miklevin/MikeLev.in/_includes/cat_80-20-rule.md

 <ol>
+<li><a href="/blog/collecting-keywords-from-a-site-crawl/">Collecting Keywords From a Site Crawl</a> (Tue Sep 12, 2023)
+<br/>I'm creating a keyword list refiner that works on title tag crawl data from a website crawl.
+This refiner is an alternative to buying a keyword list from an SEO software vendor.
+It will gameify the process, help get into the zone, and clean the list as you go.
+I'm using Python's readline module to make the title tags editable on the command-line.</li>
 <li><a href="/blog/refining-the-mykoz-ai-vision-in-prep-for-soft-launch/">Refining the MyKoz.AI Vision in Prep for Soft Launch</a> (Sun Aug 27, 2023)
 <br/>I plan to soft-launch MyKoz.AI today, a platform to help you stay relevant in the tech world.
 Learn and use Linux, Python, vim & git (LPvg) to make the most of your skills.
 Automate browser tasks for SEO and turn Jupyter Notebooks into Linux services.
 Get ready to rely less on Windows and stay up-to-date with the latest technology.</li>
 <li><a href="/blog/jekyll-minimum-layout-default-html-stripped-down-for-github-pages/">Jekyll Minimum Layout Default HTML Stripped Down for Github Pages</a> (Thu Aug 10, 2023)